edwardgoldring/website/content/home/projects.md

 "The Effects of Elite Purges on Attempted and Successful Coups"

-"To Purge or Not to Purge?
-An Individual-level Quantitative Analysis of Elite Purges in Dictatorships" (with Austin Matthews)

-"Keeping Up With the Kims: A Social Network Analysis of the Effects of Purges in North Korea" (with Peter Ward)

 "Measuring Subnational Variation in Peacekeeping Effectiveness" (with Michael Hendricks and Bryce Reeder)

-"Does Peacekeeping Lead to Peaceful Elections?
-UN Peacekeeping and Election Violence, 1995-2011" (with Bryce Reeder)